Corruption fallout may deepen economic pain — BMI

 In a Friday commentary, BMI said that while the Middle East conflict remains the primary external risk facing the Philippines, failure to hold corrupt officials accountable threatens to undermine stability through growing public discontent.

-“The appearance of impropriety or perceived lack of accountability is likely to undermine the credibility of the corruption probe, which we think will keep political risk elevated in the Philippines,” BMI said.

-“[A] potential trigger for renewed unrest is the perception that senior figures remain insulated from accountability,” it added.
+“The appearance of impropriety or perceived lack of accountability is likely to undermine the credibility of the corruption probe, which we think will keep political risk elevated in the Philippines,” BMI said, adding that “a potential trigger for renewed unrest is the perception that senior figures remain insulated from accountability.”

 The timing of Cayetano’s ascent to the Senate presidency drew scrutiny, with Vice President Sara Duterte’s second impeachment proceedings headed to the Upper House and Senator Ronald “Bato” dela Rosa reportedly facing the possible service of an International Criminal Court warrant tied to alleged crimes against humanity committed during his tenure as Philippine National Police chief under the elder Duterte, who is currently detained in The Hague awaiting trial on similar charges.